 If you want to get more followers and likes on your Instagram photos, here’s what you need to do:

-Connect your Instagram account to Facebook
+Connect your Instagram and Facebook accounts

 This is probably the most obvious way to grow your Instagram account… 20% of all users of the service are also on Facebook.

 When you connect your two accounts to each other, your Facebook friends will notice it and start following you on Instagram as well.
-Based on the data from my own account 3% of your Facebook friends will start following you on Instagram.
+Based on the data from my own account, 3% of your Facebook friends will start following you on Instagram.
 If you happen to post a status update on Facebook asking people to follow you on Instagram, that number can increase to just under 5%.